 On most occasions, the system will flush down even the heaviest of solid waste in one single flush cycle.
 Plus, Thetford toilets have been certified as ADA and CEC compliant.

-The Aqua Magic Style II offers a sleek and beautiful one-piece compact design manufactured by Thetford.
-Plus you get to choose from two different colors.
-The tank is easy and simple to clean, and the non-stick finish stops hard waste from sticking.
-So, it will save you the time you would spend cleaning the left-behind waste.
+The Aqua-Magic Style II manufactured by Thetford offers a sleek and beautiful one-piece compact design and comes in two colors.
+The tank is easy to clean, and the non-stick finish stops hard waste from sticking, saving you time.

 7. SereneLife Portable Outdoor Toilet with Large Tank and Waste Level Indicator

-SereneLife toilet is popular among RV owners because it is very portable, simple to use and clean.
-Plus, you can clearly see what level the waste is at and you can plan when to dump the tank’s contents.
+SereneLife toilet is popular among RV owners because it is very portable, simple to use, and easy to clean.
+Plus, you can clearly see the level of waste so you can plan when to dump the tank’s contents.

 It has been tested and found to be natural, safe, and eco-friendly.
 It’s a great option for cabins, RVs, and homes with a bad water supply.

 The agitator helps in quick composting while the self-contained tank is designed to divert liquid wastes.
-The toilet is overall sturdy and easy to wipe clean with a disinfectant or liquid soap.
+Overall, the toilet is sturdy and easy to wipe clean with a disinfectant or liquid soap.

 Customers also say that the compost container is easy to disassemble for cleaning or other purposes.
 The packaging contains all the necessary parts for assembly, but the external vent will need to be purchased separately.